Elandon Roberts: Miami Dolphins

 On March 24, 2020, the Miami Dolphins signed Roberts to a one-year, $2 million contract that includes a $1 million signing bonus.
 The signing reunited Roberts with Dolphins' head coach Brian Flores, who had previously been the linebackers coach for the New England Patriots.
-Roberts was also reunited with former Patriots linebackers Kyle Van Noy and Kamu Grugier-Hill.
+Roberts was also reunited with former Patriots' linebackers Kyle Van Noy and Kamu Grugier-Hill.
 He was named a starting inside linebacker alongside Jerome Baker.
-On December 31, 2020, Roberts was placed on injured reserve.
+On December 31, Roberts was placed on injured reserve.
 He played in 13 games with 11 starts, recording 61 tackles, 1.5 sacks, one forced fumble and a fumble recovery.

 Roberts re-signed with the Dolphins on March 24, 2021.
-He was named a starting linebacker in 2021, playing in all 17 games with 15 starts, recording a career-high 83 tackles, one sack, four passes defensed, two forced fumbles and an interception.
+He was named a starting linebacker that season, playing in all 17 games with 15 starts, recording a career-high 83 tackles, 1.0 sack, four passes defensed, two forced fumbles and an interception.

-On March 18, 2022, Roberts re-signed with the Dolphins.
+On March 18, 2022, Roberts re-signed for a third season with the Dolphins.
+He finished the season with 4.5 sacks and 107 total tackles.
+He started in all 17 games.